What is volcano boarding?

 What should you wear when volcano boarding?

-Compared to regular sandboarding, for which no specific clothing is required, wearing a protective suit and goggles is a must when surfing on volcanic terrains.
-Glove, hiking boots, long pants, and long sleeves are recommended, as well as scarfs or similar cloth pieces that can be used to protect the mouth from flying debris while gliding down the volcano.
+Compared to regular sandboarding clothing, wearing a protective suit and goggles is a must when surfing on active volcanos.
+Gloves, hiking boots, long pants, and long sleeves are recommended, as well as scarfs or similar cloth pieces that can be used to protect your mouth from flying debris while gliding down the volcano.

 What precautions should I take before going volcano boarding?